twitocode/Tantalum/content/Notes/English/Personal Essay.md

 		- Mr. Pinto asked me to join robotics - *state reason why*
 - I went to Toronto to visit UTSG
 	- This was the first time I have ever been on a subway.
 		- **Describe the rush**  - The walls were rushing past more, or really, I was rushing past the walls.
 Some people were fast asleep.
 Some people were reading a book; flicking their the pages with their fingers.
 This was the first time I have ever been on a subway.
-On the subway ceilings, there was an enclave of advertisements, each which distinctive messages. **Talk about the map with leds**
+On the subway ceilings, there was an enclave of advertisements, each which distinctive messages. **Talk about the map with LEDs**
 	- It was very exhilarating.
 I felt dreamy when I was there.
 I kept thinking about how my life for the next 4 years would be there.
 		- **Describe scenery** - *make it feel like a dream*, sight, smell, hearing (bustling city)